genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/03_basics.md

 }
 ```

-Multiple tables can be mapped and all mappers are part of `table` configuration:
+Multiple tables can be mapped and all mappers are part of the `table` configuration:

 ```kotlin
 table {